sv222/AWS-Solutions-Architect-Associate-Exam-2024/README.md

 - **Use reserved instances:** Reserved instances are a commitment to use a specific AWS resource for a period of one or three years.
 In return, you receive a significant discount on the hourly rate of the resource.

 - **Use spot instances:** Spot instances are unused Amazon EC2 capacity that is available at a significant discount off the on-demand price.

+- **Use AWS Cost Explorer:** to analyze, monitor, and forecast your costs.

 - **Monitor your costs:** AWS provides a variety of tools to help you monitor your costs and identify areas where you can save money.